LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

 - Charm Breaker.
 - Carnon's sword.
 - Amar Rookmoon -> Carnon.
 - Cardigan took it from Ra.
-Cardigan didn't use it.
+Cardigan did not use it.
 Cardigan -> Amar.

 ## Ownership: Glimmer-Bane